Heralding a new era of African Safaris

 WHAT IS A “4WD OUTING” WITHOUT A CHALLENGE?

-The step rocky descent is the major challenge and though not a long section, is undertaken one vehicle at a time with exterior spotter guidance.
-There is approximately 100 metres of concentrated attention needed driving, followed by a careful mind set and a long exhilarating drive down to the base of the pass.
-The ascent to the start of the Pass also requires a careful attitude and good sensible driving.
+The step rocky descent is the major challenge and though not a long section, it is undertaken one vehicle at a time with exterior spotter guidance.
+There are approximately 100 metres of concentrated attention needed, followed by a careful mind set and a long exhilarating drive down to the base of the pass.
+The section to the start of the Pass also requires a careful attitude and good sensible driving.
 In a small convoy situation, the whole experience is fun and rewarding.

 Camp tonight at Marble Camp.
-You are now in the Orupemba Conservancy in Kaokoland.
-Once again a very remote area and pre booking campsites is nearly impossible.
-Our favourite camp is a very beautiful site located on the banks of an ancient riverbed under the broad shady cover of old Mopane trees.
+We are now in the Orupemba Conservancy in Kaokoland.
+Once again, a very remote area and pre-booking campsites is nearly impossible.
+Our favourite camp is a beautiful site located on the banks of an ancient riverbed under the broad shady cover of old Mopane trees.
 Nosey Francolins (ground birds) supervise our every move.
 Flush toilets and hot showers are available.
 (BD)

 PUROS CONSERVANCY-ELEPHANT LODGE – LODGE